September has become a strange month for me. I sometimes don’t know where to look.

 I was a fourth grade teacher in my younger days, and September was a forward-looking month back then.
 Everything was new.
 New students!
 New responsibilities!
 New possibilities!
 New clothes! 😉

 September has me looking backward.
 Back to sweet fourth graders who are now grown and, some of them, grandparents!
 (Yes, I was a mere child when I started teaching!)
 Back to the best times with friends who were close back then and with whom now, thankfully, I have reconnected on social media sites.
 Back to many joys.
 And to a few mistakes.

-Mostly, September has been filled with happy memories.
-All that this freshening, renewing month brought forth was once, simply, good.
+To tell the truth, my Septembers are mostly filled with happy memories.
+In fact, until 2001, all that this freshening, renewing month brought forth was, simply, good.

 Today, remembering the dreadful sights from the television on September 11th, I remember where I was, how I felt, what challenges of my own became so small…

 It brings, once again, a renewed vision of what’s important.

 Family, friends, community, and faith.
 And the values that have stood me—us, perhaps—in good stead for generations.

 From this perspective, we can all recognize the results of the devastation that shook immeasurably more than the ground in Manhattan.
 Just as did another terrible fall day, November 22nd, 1963, which took the life of a beloved young president of the United States and shook the foundations of that generation and, consequently, of a whole culture.